Heather Barbour Fenty

 50-75% of autistic adults in the U.S. are “unemployed or underemployed.”
-Some brands are trying to lower these statistics.
-Here are 10+ examples of companies hiring people with autism:
+So, some brands are trying to lower these statistics through autistic hiring programs.

 Name of hiring autistic program: Become a destination for neurodivergent talent.